 How “future proof” is the technology?

+We offer security camera systems design and security camera installation.
 Forward thinking organizations would be wise to vet and select integrated access solutions based on their ability to “futureproof” access control.
 Look for systems that minimize manual, time-intensive maintenance and updates, avoid new overhead for IT infrastructure buildout, and don’t use purely on-premise solutions, such as CCTV, which can create scalability and cost headaches down the road.

 Does it offer native integrations to your broader security ecosystem?